IddoSadeh/noname/_sources/intro.md

-Note: This textbook is a work in progress. last update September 30th, 2023.
+Note: This textbook is a work in progress. last update October 7th, 2023.

 # Welcome!